Explicit Second-Order Min-Max Optimization: Practical Algorithms and Complexity Analysis: Additional Proofs from Section

-This function will be used to prove technical results that pertain to the dynamics of Algorithm~\ref{Algorithm:Newton}.
-Recall that $\z = [\x; \y]$, $\hat{\z} = [\hat{\x}; \hat{\y}]$ and $F$ is defined in Eq.~\eqref{def:grad}.
-The first lemma gives us a key descent inequality. \begin{lemma} Suppose that Assumptions~\ref{Assumption:main} and~\ref{Assumption:main-smooth} hold.
+The key step is to define a Lyapunov function for Algorithm~\ref{Algorithm:Newton}: $\ECal_t = \tfrac{1}{2}\|\hat{\z}_t - \z_0\|^2$, which can be used to prove technical results that pertain to the convergence property of Algorithm~\ref{Algorithm:Newton}.
+The first lemma gives us a descent inequality. \begin{lemma} Suppose that Assumptions~\ref{Assumption:main} and~\ref{Assumption:main-smooth} hold.
 Then